yuyttenhove/miniswift/README.md

 # rust-voronoi
 A library to compute delaunay triangulations and the dual Voronoi tesselation for a set of generators in 2D or 3D (TODO).
-This code is largely based on Bert Vandenbroecke's implementation in cVoronoi.
+This code is largely based on Bert Vandenbroecke's implementation in cVoronoi (see: https://github.com/bwvdnbro/cVoronoi).

 ## Assumptions:
 These assumptions are enforced and used while building the Delaunay triangulation and constructing the dual Voronoi mesh